Bárðarbunga: Description

-Bárðarbunga was a little-known volcano in Iceland due to its remote location and infrequent eruptions approximately once every 50 years, but recent studies have shown that many tephra layers originally thought to be from other volcanoes were ejected from Bárðarbunga.
+Bárðarbunga was a little-known volcano in Iceland due to its remote location and infrequent eruptions approximately once every 50 years, but recent studies have shown that many tephra layers originally thought to be from other volcanoes were ejected from Bárðarbunga, and that lateral dyke intrusions may trigger eruptions in adjacent volcanoes.

-Sustained seismic activity has been gradually increasing in Bárðarbunga and its associated northern fissure system for seven years starting in 2007 and leading to an eruption towards the end of 2014.
-This activity decreased after the Grímsvötn eruption in 2011, but later returned to a similar level as before the eruption.
-The previous eruption was in 1910.
-There has been frequent volcanic activity outside the glacier to the southwest in the highlands between Vatnajökull and Mýrdalsjökull, and also to the northeast toward Dyngjufjöll [ˈtɪɲcʏˌfjœtl̥].
+Sustained seismic activity had been gradually increasing in Bárðarbunga and its associated northern fissure system for seven years starting in 2007 and leading to an eruption towards the end of 2014.
+This activity had decreased after the Grímsvötn eruption in 2011, but later returned to a similar level as before the eruption.
+The previous Bárðarbunga eruption was in 1910.
+There has been frequent volcanic activity outside the glacier to the south-west in the highlands between Vatnajökull and Mýrdalsjökull, and also to the north-east toward Dyngjufjöll [ˈtɪɲcʏˌfjœtl̥].

+The Bárðarbunga volcanic system is associated with a second central volcano Hamarinn which has been classified historically as part of a separate Loki-Fögrufjöll volcanic system.
+Hamarinn is 20 km to the south-west of the Bárðarbunga central volcano.